chris-fox/scripts-tools/Deploy Solutions/README.md

 1. Download or Clone this repo
 2. Install ArcGIS Pro 1.3
 3. Find the application shortcut “Python Command Prompt” that is now available under the ArcGIS program group.
 (You will likely need to run as an administrator if Pro was installed with the default settings)
-4. Run the following commands from the command prompt.
+4. Run the following commands.
 This information is documented as well in the [python api install and setup guide](https://developers.arcgis.com/python/guide/Install-and-set-up/)

     ```
     conda install -c conda-forge ipywidgets